-Bill Elliott, our company's founder and current president, first entered the electrical distribution industry after graduating from Louisiana Tech University in 1960.
+Bill Elliott, our company's founder and current chairman, first entered the electrical distribution industry after graduating from Louisiana Tech University in 1960.
 He worked for Powerline Supply Co. in Bossier City, LA for twelve years, during which time he became manager of the company.
 In 1971, Bill began looking for a place to start a company of his own, and it wasn't long until he and his wife, Micky, discovered the town of Nacogdoches, TX, which had no electrical supply house at the time.

 Growth of the Company

 1972 Ribbon Cutting Ceremonies, Nacogdoches newspaper clipping